- Home

 Honey Langcaster-James, a psychologist, said: “Scammers employ clever techniques, such as seeking to establish ‘social similarity’ by faking empathy and a friendly rapport with their victims.
 They can win your trust in a short space of time and by engaging with them you leave yourself vulnerable to losing a lot of money very quickly.”

-It can also be difficult to detect what’s a scam and what’s real, especially as fraudsters now use sophisticated technology to develop plausible websites to convince us we’re being offered a genuine opportunity.
+It can also be difficult to detect what’s a scam and what’s real, especially as fraudsters now use sophisticated technology including AI to develop plausible websites to convince us we’re being offered a genuine opportunity.

 Get your free no-obligation pension consultation

 If you’re considering getting professional financial advice, Fidelius is offering Rest Less members a free pension consultation.
-It’s a chance to have an independent financial advisor give an unbiased assessment of your retirement savings.
-Fidelius is rated 4.7/5 from over 1,500 reviews on VouchedFor.
-Capital at risk.
+It’s a chance to have a Chartered independent financial adviser give an unbiased assessment of your retirement savings.
+Fidelius is rated 4.7/5 from over 2,600 reviews on VouchedFor.

 How to avoid scams and protect yourself from scammers